wso2-extensions/esb-connector-stackexchange/docs/question.md

 **Properties**
 * id: Id of the question. e.g. 8940
+* title: Title of the question.
+* comment: Comment about the edit.
+* tags: Semicolon delimited set of tags for the question.
+* postBody: Body of the question.
 * filter: Filter you have chosen to filter fields in the response. e.g. default
 * preview: Preview parameter is used for development and testing purposes.
 When preview is set to true, request will only simulate whether it is a valid request or not and will not change